Reverse Mortgage After Death questions on how to handle. by RALPH MILLER.

 60 days.
 Within 30 days of receiving the due and payable notice, the estate must respond to the notice with a letter of intent as to the property.
 Additionally, the mortgagees must obtain an appraisal of the property no later than 30 days after the due and payable notice is sent.
 The surviving, non-borrowing spouse may apply for a deferral if they meet the requirements.

 2-6 months.
-During this time, the estate has the opportunity to sell the house, or otherwise satisfy the loan.
+During this time, the estate can sell the house, or otherwise satisfy the loan.
 Be aware that interest on the loan accrues during this time.

 6 months.
 Within six months of the death of the last surviving mortgagor, the loan servicer may begin foreclosure proceedings if someone does not pay the loan amount.
 If a deferral has been issued, then the foreclosure proceedings may begin six months after the end of the deferral.